BMscis/reach-tutorial/Documentation/Tutorial/Chapters/frontend/ConnectingTheCreatorToBackend.md

 <summary>
 <h3>

-Connecting the `Creator` `Participant` to the Backend.
+Connecting the `Auctioneer` `Participant` to the Backend.

 </h3>

-Let's see how to connect the `Creator` `Participant` to the backend and add it into our [`index.mjs`](https://raw.githubusercontent.com/BMscis/reach-tutorial/Documentation/Tutorial/Chapters/frontend/4.ConnectingTheCreatorToTheBackend/index.mjs).
+Let's see how to connect the `Auctioneer` `Participant` to the backend and add it into our [`index.mjs`](https://raw.githubusercontent.com/BMscis/reach-tutorial/Documentation/Tutorial/Chapters/frontend/4.ConnectingTheCreatorToTheBackend/index.mjs).
 </summary>
 <p>